The Turquoise Traveler Experiences Campervan Rental USA Adventures in Utah’s Mighty 5 National Parks!

 Spontaneous road side picnic anyone?

-The drive from Zion to Bryce is unbelievably, stop-and-take-a-picture-at-every-turn, kind of gorgeous.
+The drive from Zion to Bryce in the campervan rental car is unbelievably, stop-and-take-a-picture-at-every-turn, kind of gorgeous.
 My friend and I (yes he came with me to Bryce too!) stopped and had a road-side picnic just to soak it all in.
 We also stopped off at the checkerboard mesa- which I didn’t totally get the hype about, but I think still worth a quick pull over if you have time.

 SUNSET AT SUNSET POINT